Skip to main content

 Native setup still needs website trust files

-The plugin reduces app-side work, but passkeys still depend on the website trust files for your relying-party domain:
+The plugin reduces app-side work, but passkeys still depend on the website trust files for your relying-party domain.
+You still need to host:

 Important Android caveat